saprmarks/geometry-of-truth/README.md

 ## Set-up

-Navigate to the location that you want to clone this repo to, then clone and enter the repo:
+Navigate to the location that you want to clone this repo to, clone and enter the repo, and install requirements.
 ```
 git clone git@github.com:saprmarks/geometry-of-truth.git
 cd geometry-of-truth
+pip install -r requirements.txt
 ```
 Before doing anything, you'll need to generate activations for the datasets.
 You should have your own LLaMA weights stored on the machine where you cloned this repo.
-Put the absolute path for the directory containing your LLaMA weights in the file `config.ini`.
+Put the absolute path for the directory containing your LLaMA weights in the file `config.ini` along with the names for the subdirectories containing weights for different scales.
 For example, my `config.ini` file looks like this:
 ```
 [LLaMA]
 weights_directory = /home/ubuntu/llama_hf/
+7B_subdir = 7B
+13B_subdir = 13B
+30B_subdir = 30B
 ```
 Once that's done, you can generate the LLaMA activations for the datasets you'd like to work with with a command like
 ```